smithy-lang/smithy/designs/default-zero-value.md

 compatibility rules.

-#### Special casing for @input structures
+### Special casing for @input structures

-The `@input` trait special-cases a structure as the input of a single operation. `@input` structures cannot be referenced in any other place in the model.
-Structures marked with the `@input` trait have more relaxed backward compatibility guarantees.
-It is backward compatible to remove the `@required` trait from top-level members of structures marked with the `@input` trait, and the `@required` trait does not need to be replaced with the `@default` trait.
-This gives service teams the ability to remove the `@required` trait from top-level input members without risking breaking previously generated clients.
+Required members of a structure marked with the `@input` trait are implicitly considered `@nullable`.
+The `@input` trait special-cases a structure as the input of a single operation that cannot be referenced in any other place in the model.
+This allows structures marked with the `@input` trait have more relaxed backward compatibility guarantees.
+It is backward compatible to remove the `@required` trait from top-level members of structures marked with the `@input` trait, and the `@required` trait does not need to be replaced with the `@default` trait (though this is allowed as well).
+This gives service teams the ability to remove the `@required` trait from top-level input members and loosen requirements without risking breaking previously generated clients.

-## Deprecations in Smithy IDL 1.0 and removals in IDL 2.0

-To simplify member nullability, the `@box` trait will be deprecated in Smithy 1.0 for structure members, and removed entirely in Smithy 2.0.
-Instead of relying on the `@box` trait, Smithy validation will encourage modelers to target nullable shapes rather than make a non-nullable shape null.
-This validation will make the transition for models from Smithy 1.x to Smithy 2.x easier because the removal of the `@box` trait will not impact a model.
-The Smithy Java implementation's `NullableIndex` will account for the new and existing nullability rules.

-The following shapes in the prelude will be marked as deprecated in Smithy 1.0, and removed in Smithy 2.0: `PrimitiveBoolean`, `PrimitiveShort`, `PrimitiveInteger`, `PrimitiveLong`, `PrimitiveFloat`, and `PrimitiveDouble`.
-Instead of referring to these shapes, refer to their non-primitive shape variants (for example, `Integer`, `Boolean`) and apply the `@default` trait to structure members.
-A warning will be emitted when models refer to these shapes, which encourages models to update to use shapes that are forward compatible with an eventual Smithy 2.0.

-Smithy 2.0 IDL support will be added to the 1.x series of Smithy's Java tooling so that both 1.0 and 2.0 models can be loaded, simultaneously, and automatically converted from 1.0 to 2.0.
+The practical implication of this backward compatibility affordance is that code generated types for members of an `@input` structure MUST all be considered nullable regardless of the use of `@required` or `@default`.
+Not observing these nullability affordances runs the risk of previously generated code breaking when a model is updated in the future.

+Organizations that want stricter nullability controls over inputs, while risky, can choose to not use the `@input` trait.

 ## Guidance on code generation

-Code generated types for structures SHOULD use the `@default` trait and `@required` traits to provide member accessors that always return non-null values.
+Code generated types for structures SHOULD use the `@default` trait and `@required` traits to provide member accessors that always return non-null values based on the following ordered rules:

+1. Accessors for members of a structure marked with the `@input` MUST be nullable.
+2. Accessors for members marked as `@nullable` MUST be nullable.
+3. Accessors for members marked as `@required` SHOULD always return a non-null value.
-- When the `@default` trait is present on a member, the corresponding accessor SHOULD always return a non-null value by defaulting missing members with their zero values.
+4. Accessors for members marked with the `@default` trait SHOULD always return a non-null value by defaulting missing members with their zero values.
-- When the `@required` trait is present on a member, the corresponding accessor SHOULD always return a non-null value.
+5. All other structure member accessors are considered nullable.

-- Smithy implementations in languages like TypeScript that do not provide a kind of constructor or builder to create structures may not be able to set default values, precluding them from being able to treat `@required` and `@default` members as non-null.
+**Note**: Smithy implementations in languages like TypeScript that do not provide a kind of constructor or builder to create structures may not be able to set default values, precluding them from being able to treat `@required` and `@default` members as non-null.
-- Because the `@required` trait can be backward-compatibly removed from members of structures marked with the `@input` trait (that is, the input of an operation), code generators MUST generate code that does not break if the required trait is removed from these members.
-For example, this could mean generating these shapes as a kind of builder pattern or using all optional members.

 ### Guidance on protocol design